Introduction

 centrosymmetric real matrices.

-For the algebra of split-complex numbers the well-known matrix representation
+of split-complex numbers the well-known matrix representation

 with respect to